Welcome to today's edition of the Rush 24-7 podcast.

 Today, the House unanimously passed legislation to provide an immediate benefit for those who have already given and an incentive for those who are considering a charitable contribution.

-The legislation allows individuals making a charitable contribution after January 11th and before March 1st to victims of the uh earthquake in Haiti to claim these charitable contributions on their 2009 tax return.
+The legislation allows individuals making a charitable contribution after January 11th and before March 1st to victims of the earthquake in Haiti to claim these charitable contributions on their 2009 tax return.

-So the House has unanimously passed a bill to accelerate tax deductions for Haiti relief.
+So, the House has unanimously passed a bill to accelerate tax deductions for Haiti relief.

-So they know if you want more of a good thing, like donations to Haiti, you lower the taxes on it.
+So, they know if you want more of a good thing like donations to Haiti, you lower the taxes on it.

-So they know this.
+So, they know this.

-I'll tell you, it's a defeat, ladies and gentlemen, for the fascists, the statists who seek to control our property, our bodies, and our speech.
+This Supreme Court decision is, I'll tell you, it's a defeat, ladies and gentlemen, for the fascists, the statists who seek to control our property, our bodies, and our speech.

-It is uh it it's a it's a defeat for Senator McCain.
+It is a defeat for Senator McCain.

-The muzzle is off the American people now because they in fact can spend the money on advocacy ads prior to the general and primary elections.
+The muzzle is off the American people now because they, in fact, can spend the money on advocacy ads prior to the general and primary elections.

 It is solid in that respect.